 In an archeological park in the southeast Italian region of Puglia looms the ghost of Basilica di Siponto.
 Destroyed by earthquakes during the 1400s, the basilica stands again as a full-size, nearly transparent artist’s reconstruction created with architectural wire mesh.

-In a way, this artwork symbolizes the growing role of wire mesh in the future of infrastructure construction and maintenance around the world.
+In a way, this artwork symbolizes the growing role of architectural wire mesh in the future of infrastructure construction and maintenance around the world.
 After all, cathedrals were part of the “infrastructure” that kept society going 600 years ago, just as schools, highways and power plants keep modern societies chugging along.

-With an eye to costs, products like stainless steel wire mesh, decorative wire mesh and architectural wire mesh panels meet some important criteria for economical infrastructure construction:
+With an eye to costs, products like stainless steel wire mesh, decorative wire mesh panels and architectural wire mesh panels meet some important criteria for economical infrastructure construction:

 Considering all the factors influencing the cost of construction, wire mesh holds a strong position.
 It offers extended service life, low maintenance and enduring good looks.